enter-a-new-username3/bet365-scraper/README.md

 ## Features
 - Seamless integration with Android apps.
 - Ready-to-use endpoints for Web applications.
 - Fast, reliable, and scalable.
+- Automate betting.

 ## Getting Started
 This repository contains the API service source code.
 To explore its full capabilities, you can request a **demo**.